Skip to main content

 In more detail:

-2. The END action observation means the action reducer has just finished returning a new state, thus changing the store state.
-Only after getting END states you may see store changes.
+2. The END action observation means the action reducer has just finished returning a new state, and changing the store state.
+Only after getting END states you may see state changes.

 3. The state observation is therefore called as soon as possible after the store change has taken place, i.e., right after the END action observation.
 However, it contains a copy of both the state before the action INI and the state after the action END, in case you need to compare them.

-Please note, unless the action reducer is synchronous, getting an END action observation doesn't mean that all the action effects have finished, because the action may have started async processes that may well last into the future.
-And these processes may later dispatch other actions that will change the store state.
-However, it does mean that the action can no longer change the state directly.
+Please note that if the action reducer is not synchronous, receiving an END action observation does not guarantee that all effects of the action have finished.
+The action may have started unawaited async processes that can continue running and may later dispatch other actions that change the store state.
+What it does guarantee is that the action itself can no longer change the state directly.